This website provides information for general purposes only.Read our full disclaimer

 Quick Answer

-Only 5 of 23 Golden Visa funds confirm they accept US persons: Mercúrio Fund II, Nobis Capital Fund I, Lynx Fund II, Atlantic Yield II (all PE), and IMGA Futurum Tech Fund (VC).
-The remaining 18 either do not accept US investors or have not disclosed their policy.
+Only 5 of 24 Golden Visa funds confirm they accept US persons: Mercúrio Fund II, INZ Fund, Pela Terra II, and Portugal Investment 1 (all PE), and IMGA Futurum Tech Fund (VC).
+The remaining 19 either do not accept US investors or have not disclosed their policy.

 US citizenship creates significant compliance complexity for Golden Visa fund investments.
 American citizens (and green card holders) face: